OfficeDev/office-js-docs-pr/docs/resources/resources-glossary.md

 ## XLL

-An **XLL** add-in is an Excel add-in file with the file extension **.xll**.
+An **XLL** add-in is an Excel add-in file that provides user-defined functions and has the file extension **.xll**.
 An XLL file is a type of dynamic link library (DLL) file that can only be opened by Excel.
 XLL add-in files must be written in C or C++.
-Custom function add-ins are based on standard web technologies and are a modern version of XLL add-ins.
-See [Developing Excel XLLs](/office/client-developer/excel/developing-excel-xlls) to learn more about these legacy add-ins.
+Custom functions are the modern equivalent of XLL user-defined functions.
+Custom functions offer support across platforms and are backwards compatible with XLL files.
+See [Extend custom functions with XLL user-defined functions](/office/dev/add-ins/excel/make-custom-functions-compatible-with-xll-udf) for more information.

 See also: [custom function](#custom-function).